hapax/hapax.github.io/assets/binomial.md

 The usual proof involves calculus.
 Here, we present a sketchy shortcut and an elementary longcut, neither of which involves calculus.
+We derive the quadratic term by similar means, and end with an application.

 #### Sketchy shortcut